 - In an area frequented by large delivery vehicles we lost at least half of our public street when a large portion of the right-of-way was converted into sidewalks, plantings, and public parking.
 Click on the image at left to find an example of the engineer’s layout for a portion of the 5200 block of Spruce.
 Notice the 25 foot street width (red arrow).

 - We lost the opportunity for construction of new one-story retail establishments like those boutiques and cafes so admired in Rice Village.

 - Older one story buildings may only be renovated for such businesses if allowed under the zoning ordinance.

-Now we have narrow streets with hit-or-miss public parking spaces, separated by concrete islands filled with untended plants, weeds, and debris.
+Now we have narrow streets with hit-or-miss public parking spaces, separated by concrete islands filled with plants, weeds, and debris.
 The parking area above encompasses half of the original 60′ wide street.
-If a vehicle must park in the street, the street is reduced to one narrow lane.
+If a vehicle must parallel park in the street, the street is reduced to one narrow lane.
 What happens to those public parking spaces if they block access when more drive-under buildings are constructed?

 Will we see more of this type of building along Spruce, shoulder to shoulder, crowding up to the sidewalks?
 Maybe even taller?
 Is this what residents want in a ‘small-town pedestrian-friendly’ area with cafes and boutiques?
 Is there any possibility of making some changes to this ordinance?

 One more thought — the site of the old Randall’s grocery store.
 Will it be a target for a new development in the UV-D?
 The same rules apply, including the zero setback at the front property line!
 Stay tuned.